rakiya30/Customer-Retention-Analysis/README.md

 ### Problem Statement
 I received an email from the retention manager from telecom reaches out to me and asked if i could put together a dashboard that would cover the following:

-- Customer retention and churn rateas they do not want to lose their customers.
+- Customer retention and churn rate as they do not want to lose their customers.
-- The compaany want to know in advance who is at risk.
+- The company want to know in advance who is at risk.
 - The retention department want to get back customers back incase of termination

 Data Source
-The dataset used for this analysis was provided by PhoneNow (PWC virtual job simmulation on forage platform) it consists of 10 columns and 5000 rows
+The dataset used for this analysis was provided by (PWC virtual job simmulation on forage platform)

 Tools
 Powerbi (Data Cleaning, Data Modeling, Data Analysis and Visualisation)